coderefinery/train-the-trainer/_episodes/01-intro.md

 ## CodeRefinery training philosophies

-Here CodeRefinery instructors share their training philosophy.
-The main goal is to show that we all have different teaching styles and how these differences are beneficial to CodeRefinery workshops.
+Here CodeRefinery instructors share their training philosophy to show that we all have different teaching styles and how these differences are beneficial to CodeRefinery workshops.

 It is important to explain how much we value individuals and that there is not one way to teach but as many ways as individuals.
-The goal is to help each others to find the way that is best for each of us.
+We want to help each other to find the way that is best for each of us.

 > ## Anne Fouilloux
 >